canonical/ubuntu-security-documentation/docs/security-features/network/firewall/nftables.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Files can be included by using the ``include`` directive.
 These are interpreted in the context in which the directive is used.
-For example, the following allows drop-in files to add rules to the defined ``firewall-input`` chain from ``/etc/nftables/input-rules.d/`` and any other tables to be defined in files under ``/etc/nftables/tables.d/`` (if wildcards are used, the files need not exist):
+For example, the following highlighted lines allow drop-in files to add rules to the defined ``firewall-input`` chain from ``/etc/nftables/input-rules.d/`` and any other tables to be defined in files under ``/etc/nftables/tables.d/`` (if wildcards are used, the files need not exist):

 .. code-block:: nft
     :caption: /etc/nftables.conf